natalieagus/50005/docs/Labs/08-Lab8-DNS.md

 Download this file: [dnsrealtrace.pcapng](https://drive.google.com/file/d/118Z03KnN7mNchsIs3G-DUdtf1zJV3NVI/view?usp=sharing).
 We will use it in this lab.
 It contains a <span style="color:#f77729;"><b>trace</b></span> of the packets sent and received when a web page is downloaded from a web server over the SUTD network.

+{:.new-title}
+> Fun fact
+>
-Fun fact: In the process of downloading the web page, DNS is used to find the IP address of the server.
+> In the process of downloading the web page, DNS is used to find the IP address of the server.
-{:.highlight}

 If you prefer to download the file from the CLI, enter the command: